List of federal judges appointed by John Adams

 President John Adams saw most of his appointments undone when the circuit courts to which they were appointed were abolished.

 Following is a list of all Article III United States federal judges appointed by President John Adams.
 In total, John Adams appointed 23 Article III United States federal judges during his tenure (1797–1801) as President of the United States.
 Of these, 3 were appointments to the Supreme Court of the United States, 16 were to the United States circuit courts, and 4 to the United States district courts.
 Fourteen of the sixteen circuit court judges appointed by Adams were to positions created at the end of his tenure in office, in the Judiciary Act of 1801, 2 Stat.
 89, which became known as the Midnight Judges Act.
 All of these offices were abolished by the repeal of this Act on July 1, 1802, by 2 Stat.
 132. The remaining two were to judgeships for the District of Columbia, authorized under a different Act of Congress, not the Judiciary Act.

 Nonetheless, Adams made an indelible impact on the federal judiciary with the appointment of John Marshall as Chief Justice to succeed Oliver Ellsworth, who had retired due to ill health.
 Adams himself called this appointment "the proudest act of my life."

-It is without question that the most significant impact John Adams had on the judiciary was the appointment of Chief Justice John Marshall.
+The appointment of Chief Justice John Marshall was considered the most significant impact that Adams had on the judiciary.

 William Cranch was later elevated by Thomas Jefferson to Chief Judge of the District of Columbia Circuit, and was one of the longest-serving federal judges in U.S. history.

 Elijah Paine was one of two District Court judges appointed by Adams whose service surpassed the forty year mark.